-Fig. 7 Comparison with triangulation and simplicial methods: performance and data profiles (n = 5)

-Fig. 8 Comparison with triangulation and simplicial methods: performance and data profiles (n = 10)

-8 Conclusions

-In this paper, we propose a global optimization approach for solving general EPs without assuming any monotonicity-type condition on f.
+Fig. 7 Comparison with triangulation and simplicial methods: performance and data profiles (n = 5). the instances for n=5, and about 80% for n=10.
+We can also see that our method is more reliable in both cases.
+Data profiles show that \bar{L} -DIRECT solves a higher number of instances for budgets larger than 40 simplex gradients with n=5 and larger than 100 with n=10.
+8 Conclusions In this paper, we propose a global optimization approach for solving general EPs without assuming any monotonicity-type condition on f.
 This approach is based on two phases: (i) reformulate an EP as a global optimization problem via gap functions; (ii) use an improved version of the DIRECT algorithm, which exploits local bounds of the Lipschitz constant of the objective function, combined with local searches to solve the considered global optimization problem.
-Moreover, we provide some general results on Lipschitz continuity of gap functions and, for some special classes of EPs, show simple estimates of their Lipschitz constants that can be exploited in the improved DIRECT algorithm.
-Preliminary numerical experiments on a set of instances from the literature and sets of randomly generated instances show the effectiveness of our approach for solving non-monotone EPs.
+Moreover, we provide some general results on Lipschitz continuity of gap functions and, for some special classes of EPs,